tsedio/tsed/docs/docs/middlewares.md

 The middlewares added through `middlewares` options will always be registered after the middlewares registered through the hook methods!

+::: warn
+Only Express/Koa middlewares can be added on `$beforeInit`, `$onInit` and `$afterInit` hooks.
+At this step the PlatformContext is not available.
+Injectable Ts.ED middleware won't work as expected.
+To add Ts.ED middleware, use the `$beforeRoutesInit` hook (it's the default hook value) or leave the `hook` property empty.
 :::

 ## Endpoint middleware